huahuahuahuahuahua/memorial/README.md

 ### ternimal

-in the api-gateway and task and user
+in the api-gateway and task and user and mq-server

 ```
 go run main.go